How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 Adobe Premiere Pro:

-5. Click "Create Captions" to generate subtitle track
+5. Click "Create Captions" for a subtitle track

 Pros: